plantmodelling/LBRAI2219/PITCHME.md

 - Introduction
+	- Plants vs animals
+	- Some basics about the soil
 - Single root anatomy <!-- .element: class="fragment" -->
 - Root systems <!-- .element: class="fragment" -->
-- What about the soil? <!-- .element: class="fragment" -->
 - Roots and water uptake  <!-- .element: class="fragment" -->
 	- How do root architecture shape the water uptake? <!-- .element: class="fragment" -->
 	- How do the water content shape the root architecture?  <!-- .element: class="fragment" -->